CP1404/Practicals/prac_06/README.md

 Do you see how this works?

-We print our own *literal* for what we expect if it's right (e.g. 96), then we print *what the actual method returns* and we look at the output to see if they match.
+We print our own *literal* for what we expect if the function works (e.g. 96), then we print *what the actual method returns* and we look at the output to see if they match.
 This form of testing is quite 'manual' since we need to read the output and compare it ourselves, but it is a good start.

 Let's say we wrote the `is_vintage()` method incorrectly, then we want to see something like:

     50-year old guitar is_vintage() - Expected True.
 Got False

-We can see that the actual does not match the expected, so we know we need to fix something.
+We can see that the actual does **not** match the expected, so we know we need to fix something.

 ### Playing the Guitars (not really)

+Got your class working (tested) now?
 Great!
-Now that you have the class tested a bit, write a program that uses it in a file called **guitars.py**
+Write a program that uses it in a file called **guitars.py**

 The program should use a list to store all of the user's guitars (keep inputting until they enter a blank name), then print their details.